Kotlin/KEEP/proposals/sealed-interface-freedom.md

 * **Author**: Roman Elizarov
 * **Status**: Under consideration

+Discussion of this proposal is held in [KEEP-226](https://github.com/Kotlin/KEEP/issues/226).

 ## Introduction and motivation

 Kotlin has the concept of a `sealed class` since its first version.
 Initially, it was only allowed to write inheriting